 You can calculate the total price on the website of TCA.

 All taxis must carry a list of their tariffs per km, per start price and per minute (new system) on the car window.

 For example: from Amsterdam Central Station to the Anne Frank House is € 8,15.
 Walking, this would take you about 20 minutes.
 From Central Station to WTC Station South is €17-€22.

 Make sure the taximeter inside the taxi is working.
 You can also agree on a fixed price in some taxis.
 You agree to the fixed prices before the car starts driving.
 If you don’t agree with the fixed price, you always have the choice of paying the tariff of the taxi meter.
 Even if you have agreed on the fixed price, the taximeter should always be running.
 If you arrive at your destination and the price on the meter is lower than the agreed fixed price, you pay the price on the meter.
 If the meter price is higher, you pay the agreed price.

 How much is a taxi from the Amsterdam Airport to Central Station?

 A taxi from Amsterdam Airport Schiphol to Central Station is between €45 and €55.
-Taking a taxi from the Amsterdam Airport Schiphol to your hotel or accomodation in Amsterdam is a real hassle.
-Already inside the airpot the taxi driver are hunting you.
+Taking a taxi from the Amsterdam Airport Schiphol to your hotel or accommodation in Amsterdam is a real hassle.
+Already inside the airpot the taxi drivers are hunting you.
 Most are illegal taxi driver who will super overcharge you.
-If you manage to bypass these ‘black taxi drivers’, you will have to stand in a line outside and still bargain of the price.
+If you manage to bypass these ‘black taxi drivers’, you will have to stand in a line outside and still bargain the price.

-Read more about how to get from Amsterdam airport to Amsterdam.
+Read more about trains & taxis from and to the airport in the article: how to get from Amsterdam airport to Amsterdam.

 4. An Amsterdam taxi never carries more than 4 people